Soan Papdi (film): Soundtrack

 The soundtrack album for Soan Papdi was composed by Dhanraj Manickam.
 The lyrics penned by Na.
 Muthukumar, Annamalai, and S. Kalaivani.
-The audio was released by director Karthik Subbaraj and actress Aishwarya Rajesh.
-This is the first film album that features Gana Bala's first duet song.

 Release

 The Times of India gave the film a rating of one-half out of five stars and wrote that "This might seem like a decent plot on paper, but an air of amateurishness pervades Soan Papdi that it is hard for us to not mind the poor writing or the ineffectual filmmaking."
 A critic from The New Indian Express felt that the film was better skipped.